-Following the liberalization of electricity markets in many countries, utilities and other market participants have been facing an increasing need for new pricing models in order to accurately and timely evaluate spot and derivative electricity contracts that they would buy and sell as part of their business.
-With the emergence of new financial risks following the end of cost-based pricing in henceforth de-regulated markets, the necessity to now optimize against the market for both standard electricity products as well as tailored contingent claims required, in turn, effective integrated risk management strategies to be developed.
+Following the liberalization of electricity markets in many countries, utility companies and other market participants have been facing an increasing need for new pricing models in order to accurately and timely evaluate spot and derivative electricity contracts that they aim to buy and sell as part of their business.
+However, the end of cost-based pricing and the transition towards a de-regulated market environment also gave rise to new financial risks, threatening to impose substantial losses especially for, e.g., sellers of electricity forward contracts.
+As such, the necessity to now optimize against the market for both standard electricity products as well as tailored contingent claims additionally required effective and integrated risk management strategies to be developed.

-These developments have to be seen in the context of the unique behavior of electricity (spot) prices, which is primarily induced by the non-storability of this commodity: Apart from hydropower with limited storage capabilities, an exact matching of electricity demand and supply is required at every point in time.
-The resulting price dynamics with their well-known stylized facts such as spikiness, mean-reversion, and seasonality, have extensively been analyzed in academic literature1, yet still pose a challenge to both practitioners and researchers in terms of adequately modeling and forecasting their trajectories.
+These developments have to be seen in the context of the unique behavior of electricity (spot) prices, which is primarily induced by the non-storability of this commodity: apart from hydropower with limited storage capabilities, an exact matching of electricity demand and supply is required at every point in time.
+The resulting price dynamics with their well-known stylized facts such as spikiness, mean-reversion, and seasonality, have extensively been analyzed in related literature, 1 yet still pose a challenge to both practitioners and researchers in terms of adequately modeling and forecasting their trajectories.

-However, the non-storability of electricity has further implications on price-formation mechanisms.
-First, electricity markets are commonly characterized as being very transparent with respect to their underlying economic factors, including electricity demand/consumption, available system capacity of the transmission network, as well as the costs for generating fuels and emissions allowances.
-In fact, it is the instantaneous nature of electricity that - other than in a classic storage economy - causes the intertemporal linkages between economic agents' decisions today and tomorrow to break down, which altogether makes the structural approach especially appealing to electricity price modeling (see, e.g., Pirrong, 2012).
-Second, and as the above implies, the classic modeling assumption that the evolution of all relevant pricing information, i.e., the information filtration, is fully determined by the price process of the commodity itself, consequently does not hold for non-storable assets such as electricity.
+However, the non-storability of electricity has further implications on the price-formation mechanism.
+First, it is the instantaneous nature of electricity that - other than in a classic storage economy - causes the intertemporal linkages between economic agents' decisions today and tomorrow to break down.
+In fact, this forms the basis for electricity markets being usually characterized as very transparent with respect to their underlying economic factors, including electricity demand/consumption, available levels of generation capacity, as well as the costs for generating fuels and emissions allowances.
+Against this background, structural approaches taking this information explicitly into account appear especially appealing to electricity price modeling (see, e.g., Pirrong, 2012).
+Second, and as the above implies, the classic assumption that the evolution of all relevant pricing information, i.e., the information filtration, is fully determined by the price process of the commodity itself, does not hold for non-storable assets such as electricity.
+In other words, today's electricity prices do not necessarily reflect forward-looking information that is publicly available to all market participants.2 At the same time, legal requirements and voluntary initiatives to increase data transparency have had power transmission system operators (TSOs) publish (online) an increasing amount of data regarding the condition of their network, including, e.g., forecasts about expected electricity demand or updated schedules of planned short-term outages.3 Pricing electricity spot and derivatives contracts based on models that make use of historical information only, may hence result in substantial errors since the model leaves aside important (forward-looking) information, although it is publicly available and very likely to play a key role for individual trading decisions.

-1See, e.g., Johnson and Barz (1999), Burger et al. (2004) or Fanone et al. (2012) for an overview.
+1See, e.g., Johnson and Barz (1999), Burger et al. (2004) or Fanone et al. (2012).